Azure-Samples/communication-services-dotnet-quickstarts/ManageTeamsIdentityMobileAndDesktop/README.md

 1. Open `ManageTeamsIdentityMobileAndDesktop.csproj`
 2. Run the `ManageTeamsIdentityMobileAndDesktop` project

-You should be navigated from your browser to a standard OAuth flow with Microsoft Authentication Library (MSAL).
-If authentication is successful, the application receives an Azure AD access token and will be redirected to `http://localhost` where the Azure AD access token will be exchanged for a Communication access token.
+You should be presented with a browser window and navigated to the Azure AD login form.
+If the authentication is successful, the application receives an Azure AD access token and exchanges it for a Communication access token.